 The pendulum can swing the other way, towards overly-engaged parenting, to a similar result.
 These are the parents who focus on being their child's friend without necessarily providing a rules structure.
-In this style of parenting, the relationship
+In this style of parenting, the relationship is sometimes so close that the child becomes the parent's confidante.
+This is particularly prevalent in broken and difficult marriages where spouses no longer confide in each other, but instead, one spouse brings their emotional life to the child-and even looks to the child instead of the spouse or friends for emotional fulfillment.
+Stringer says:

 "On the one hand, the child has powerful access to conversations and intimacy that his or her siblings and the other parent are not privy to.
 The privilege of being your parent's idol is remarkable and allows you to take unlimited draws of power and delight from the bank of this relationship.
 The cost of membership, though, is that your parent tends to determine what your life ought to look like.
 You may agree to their vision of your life for a time, but the moment you want something different, conflict ensues."
-28

 In particular, in adolescence the emotionally-enmeshed child may seek freedom through "prodigal behavior that gives a false but satisfactory experience of freedom, such as pornography."
-29 Stringer found that 45% of respondents to his survey on unwanted sexual behaviors had mothers confide in them their frustrations with their lives and spouses, and 24% had their fathers confide in them.30
+Stringer found that 45% of respondents to his survey on unwanted sexual behaviors had mothers confide in them their frustrations with their lives and spouses, and 24% had their fathers confide in them.